gravitational/teleport/rfd/0166-tpm-joining.md

   compliant implementation (e.g boringcrypto) is used for any cryptographic operations.

+Due to non-compliance, we will reject TPM joining when the Auth Server is configured in FIPS mode.

 ### Operator Responsibility

 One common theme across this RFD is the extent to which the operator is